blockimperiumdao/bigconnect/README.md

 ## Overview

-This plugin is a simple login interface that sits atop the Godot Blockchain Plugin as well as implements social login for a game.
-The UI is totally customizable and arbitrary
+This plugin provides a login interface that sits atop the GodotBlockchain Plugin as well as implements social login for a game.
+The UI is totally customizable and arbitrary.
+Just mind the signals and you can change whatever you want.

 ## Features